jim-hackbarth-1/ui-kit/README.md

 > /** @type {any} */
 > modelInput;
 > ```
-> A javascript object to be passed as input to the component model's `initialize()` method.
+> A javascript object to be passed as input to the component model's `onRenderStart()` method.

 &nbsp;